 On your way back to Hilo, you’re going to want to stop in at the Hawaii Tropical Botanical Gardens.
 Take a moment to admire the 1800+ species of tropical plants and snap splendid photos of Mother Nature’s beauty.

 Once back in Hilo, you can take your pick of what to discover.
 There are plenty of beaches, of course, and the town has more than enough eateries.
 There are also fantastic museums, like the Pacific Tsunami Museum, as well as an astronomy center.

 Another must-visit spot is Wailuku River State Park, home to the Boiling Pots overlook and Wailuku Falls.

 Day 5: See Hawaii Volcanoes National Park

 Save the best for last.
 Hawaii Volcanoes National Park is an unmissable destination on any 5 day Big Island itinerary and is reached with an easy 40-minute drive from Hilo.
 If you’ve stayed in Kona throughout your trip, the drive will be around 2 hours.

 The national park is most famous for its twin active volcanoes, namely Kīlauea and Mauna Loa.
-While these volcanoes are active, there is very little chance of the rumbling and spewing lava while you visit during your 5 days on the Big Island.
+While these volcanoes are active, there is very little chance of the rumbling and spewing lava while you visit during your 5 days in Hawaii itinerary.

 The park has several hiking trails to be conquered – totaling 150 miles of trail.
 It’s also got a few spectacular biking trails for the cyclists – bikes can be rented on the island.
 You can drive through the park if you have a 4×4, but this is best done on a guided tour.